 The Arkansas cotton crop continues to develop at a record pace.
 Cotton that was planted the last week of March through early April looks good and has been blooming for 2 weeks now.
-The cotton that was planted the third and fourth weeks of April struggled to grow off early due to cooler temps,
+The cotton that was planted the third and fourth weeks of April struggled to grow off early due to cooler temps, injury

 Continue reading Cotton Update for the week of June 27, 2012

 This is one of the earliest planted cotton crops in Arkansas history with 80 percent of the crop planted by May 6th and all of it planted by May 15th.
 Cotton growth ranges from cotyledons to 10 nodes with 4 squares.
-Fields planted the last week of March and first couple weeks of April look good
+Fields planted the last week of March and first couple weeks of April look good for

 Continue reading Move Irrigation To Top Of “TO DO” List

 The warmest March on record has put cotton growers in a frenzy, highly anticipating and gearing up for planting cotton in 2012.
 We all know that planting any cotton prior to Easter is a risky decision.
-With that being said, there is cotton in Arkansas that is up to a perfect stand in
+With that being said, there is cotton in Arkansas that is up to a perfect stand in several

 Continue reading First 48 Hours Critical For Cotton